Customer Water Line Survey

 Sandia Peak Utility Company is dedicated to safeguarding your health from the harmful effects of lead pipes.
 In accordance with regulations, water system providers must now determine the materials of service line pipes leading to residences.
 As some of these pipes traverse private property, we kindly ask for your assistance in identifying the material of your outdoor pipes by completing our survey.
 This inventory specifically focuses on outdoor pipes and excludes indoor ones.

 To clarify, SPUC conducts lead sampling from our water system every three years, historically without encountering lead contaminants.
 This survey is essential for gathering data mandated by the New Mexico Environmental Department to compile a statewide inventory of existing lead pipes.
-For further insights, please refer to our annual water quality.
+For further insights, please refer to our Annual Water Quality Report.

 Drinking water pipes leading to your home can be constructed from various materials, including copper, PVC plastic, galvanized metal, or lead.
 If your property’s pipes are made of lead or galvanized metal that may have been exposed to lead, there’s a risk of lead corrosion contaminating your drinking water.
 Hence, determining your pipes’ material is crucial for assessing lead exposure.
 If your property does have lead or previously exposed galvanized pipes, replacing them in accordance with regulatory guidance is recommended to minimize lead exposure.